Dawood-0007/QR-CODE-GENERATOR/README.md

 # QR CODE GENERATOR
 A simplest QR CODE GENERATOR to make work easy for you which is totally built on react.

+## How to SetUp Code
+First you have to clone or fork the project to get a copy of a code then you have to run

+`npm install` (to install required node modules)
+`npm run dev` (to run it on localhost)

+Make sure nodejs is installed, you can check your node version by running
+`node -v` (on cammand panel)

 ## Your Contribution
 Your contribution can help us in making this alot better than before.
 Feel free to contribute!

-## How to work with code
-First get a copy of the code then run " npm install " after that run " npm run dev " to run this on localhost.